 Each dog is to be examined and classified by a veterinary cardiologist.
 Veterinary cardiologists are defined as licensed veterinarians with diplomate status in either the American College of Veterinary Internal Medicine (ACVIM) cardiology sub-specialty, or the European College of Veterinary Medicine (ECVIM) cardiology sub-specialty.

 The Advanced Cardiac Database examinations results in a two-tiered clearance: congenital cardiac disease and adult-onset cardiac disease.
 A breed registry number will be issued for any dog found to be normal for cardiac disease (congenital disease and/or adult-onset disease) at 12 months of age or older.
 The congenital clearances are considered permanent.
 The adult-onset clearances are valid for one year from the date of the exam.
 In order for an adult-onset clearance to remain current, exams must be repeated periodically.
-The exam must be include auscultation at a minimum.
-Echocardiograms may be recommended following the auscultation results, or for breeds susceptible to adult-onset cardiac diseases requiring an echo for an accurate diagnosis.
 Additionally, for an adult-onset clearance, Boxers and Doberman Pinschers also require a Holter test within 90 days of the cardiologist’s examination.

 Dogs under 12 months of age can be evaluated for the owner’s information.
 The most opportune time to gather this data is at 8–10 weeks of age, prior to the puppy’s release to the new owner.
 Preliminary exams do not result in OFA certification.